asyncapi/diff/README.md

 });
 ```

+## Standard object

+This library has a pre-configured standard which marks a change as `breaking`, `non-breaking` or `unclassified`.
+This standard data is stored as an object inside the [`standard.ts`](https://github.com/asyncapi/diff/blob/master/src/standard.ts) file.

+The format of this standard object is explained in [this](standard-format.md) document.

-### Overriding the built-in standard
+### Overriding the standard

-To understand the format of overriding object, take a look at [this](standard.md) document.
+To understand the format of overriding object, take a look at [this](standard-format.md) document.

 The overrides object must be passed in the following format: